-Candidates who complete the qualification can go on to the second or third year of a degree or honours degree programme, depending on the type of degree you wish to progress to and how well the units you have taken match the degree programme in question.
+Candidates who complete the qualifications can go on to the second or third year of a degree or honours degree programme, depending on the type of degree you wish to progress to and how well the units you have taken match the degree programme in question.

 Alternatively, you will also be able to seek progression to Level 6 qualifications offered by various professional bodies in the business sector.

-The course also prepares you for entering work in the business field, especially in management and administrative roles
+The course also prepares you for entering work in the business field, especially in management and administrative roles.

 £6,165 per academic year